robosac333/Human-Pose-Estimation-YOLO/README.md

 Phase 0 focuses on the project proposal and provides information about the Agile Iterative Process (AIP) model to be used for software development throughout the project.

-The Phase 0 project report, located at proposal/Phase 0 Proposal.pdf, outlines a comprehensive plan and vision for the project, detailing the implementation strategies.
+The Phase 0 project report, located at Documentation/Phase0_Initial/Project Proposal Group 3.pdf , outlines a comprehensive plan and vision for the project, detailing the implementation strategies.
 It covers all the elements of a standard software development plan, offering an in-depth analysis.

-The quad chart, found at proposal/Phase 0 Quad Chart.pdf, summarizes key aspects of the project, including the product, stakeholders, capabilities, and success criteria.
+The quad chart, found at Documentation/Phase0_Initial/QuadChart.pdf, summarizes key aspects of the project, including the product, stakeholders, capabilities, and success criteria.
 This chart is a crucial component of the AIP methodology, which will guide the project’s progression.

 Additionally, a brief video is embedded below, providing an overview of the project, including details from the report and quad chart.
-To view the video directly, click on the link provided.
+To view the video directly, click on the link provided [here](https://www.youtube.com/watch?v=ejj0KuOoPAQ)